John Krolewski, MD, PhD - Interim Program Leader

 3) Mouse Models of Cancer

-The program is led by Irwin Gelman, PhD, who has strong interests in basic and translational aspects of cancer genetics.
+The program is led by John Krolewski, MD, PhD, on an interim basis.
 The GN Program has longstanding strength in basic cancer genetic discovery and functional genomics research.
-Dr. Gelman’s leadership in translating this to new drug/pathway targets and predictive genetic tests has been facilitated by robust inter- and intra-programmatic collaborations, monthly meetings and twice-yearly retreats that emphasize interaction with clinicians, population scientists and translational researchers.
 Innovative new projects are promoted by the establishment of cutting-edge genetic screening, sequencing and bioinformatics platforms, and by GN-led projects that emphasize highly collaborative studies that will yield new grants and/or high-impact publications.

 The GN Program has 26 members with expertise in mouse models of cancer, molecular analysis of human cancer, genetics and pathways controlling metastasis, epigenomics, bioinformatics and molecular pathology, all of which are fully integrated into the themes within the Program.
 The Program members come from seven departments at RPCI.